 19 August 2018 | Chelsy Pinto

-The recently launched third generation Suzuki Swift is an evolution of the revolution that trumpeted Suzuki’s arrival in the compact segment – a car born from a clean slate not only to challenge the established market, but to set a new direction for the Suzuki brand in general.
+The recently launched fourth generation Suzuki Swift is an evolution of the iconic revolution that trumpeted Suzuki’s arrival in the compact segment – a car born from a clean slate not only to challenge the established market, but to set a new direction for the Suzuki brand in general.

 "The challenges were huge, as we needed to develop a totally new platform.
 We spent months in Europe working on the styling and handling, and we even had to devise new systems for component development.
 But the rewards have been just as great."